LTVA1/STM32CrapSynth/README.md

 # STM32CrapSynth

 A software/hardware synth based on STM32F303RE, 4xAD9833 wave generators, one MM5437 noise generator and LTC1063 lowpass filter.
+Currently I seem to have burned the filter so instead there's 3rd PCM channel using the timer that was planned for filter clocking.

 # Folders